Clive Myrie: Career

+Myrie is also Chancellor of the University of the Arts London (UAL), and attended his first graduation ceremony in that role at the Royal Festival Hall, London, on 16 July 2024.

+In April 2024, the BBC announced that Myrie's travelogue series Clive Myrie’s African Adventures will air in 2026.

+University of the Arts London incident

+In 2024, Myrie was filmed referring to an incident that occurred during a Q&A session on 25 September, at the University of the Arts London (UAL), where he had been recently appointed Chancellor.
+He was heckled by a pro-Palestine student, whom he later referred to as an "idiot" and a "lunatic" while using expletives.

 Personal life

 Myrie is married to Catherine Myrie, an upholsterer and furniture restorer.
 Myrie met his wife, who then worked in publishing, at the 1992 London launch of a book about Swiss cheeses.
+The couple married six years later at Corpus Christi Catholic Church in Covent Garden.
 According to Myrie, she "gave me the courage and space to pursue my dreams."
+They live in Islington, North London.

 Myrie enjoys going to the cinema and his favourite music genre is jazz, which he discovered at university.
-While at school he learned to play the violin and the trumpet and played in the local youth orchestra; appearing on Saturday Live in February 2022 his Inheritance Tracks were "Welcome to My World" by Jim Reeves and "So What" by Miles Davis.
-He is a supporter of Manchester City F.C.
+While at school, he learned to play the violin and the trumpet and played in the local youth orchestra; appearing on Saturday Live in February 2022 his Inheritance Tracks were "Welcome to My World" by Jim Reeves and "So What" by Miles Davis.
+Myrie is a supporter of Manchester City F.C.

-Myrie has experienced racist abuse, which has included death threats, and being the recipient of a card, with a gorilla on the front, which read: "We don't want people like you on our TV screens."
+Myrie has experienced racist abuse, which has included death threats, and has been the recipient of a card, with a picture of a gorilla on the front, which read: "We don't want people like you on our TV screens."
+In October 2019, Ian Hargreaves, a 66-year-old man from Leeds, was jailed for 18 months at Leeds Crown Court for sending electronic death threats towards Myrie and motorsport commentator Jack Nicholls; Myrie said in a victim statement that he found the threats "deeply troubling".

+In June 2024, Myrie was a guest on BBC Radio 4's Desert Island Discs, choosing "Long, Long Summer" by Dizzy Gillespie, the catalogue for the Metropolitan Museum of Art and some hot pepper sauce as his favourite record, book and luxury item respectively.

+Myrie's nephew is actor Jorden Myrie, who appeared in the second series of BBC One drama Sherwood in 2024.

+In October 2024, Myrie issued an apology after failing to declare £145,000 earnings from corporate events over the previous year.
+It was claimed that he failed to include 11 engagements in his list to the BBC.
+Myrie said he would not be taking part in any more paid external events for "the foreseeable future".